ibexa/documentation-user/docs/content_management/block_reference.md

 ## Sales representative

 Imports and showcases sales representatives for the company in the Customer Portal.
-Empowers users with a way to connect with the team handling their sales needs.
+Gives users a way to connect with the team that handles their sales needs.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.